SmartData-Polito/Holoscope/k3s-ansible/README.md

     server_pubkey: 7/6f7bUT+2hWMEP5BxeK51PGuMuTnQ9pRpkxg5jUSTo=
   tasks:
   ...
 ```

-Make sure to remember your encryption password (and save it in a password manager); you'll need to enter it every time you run the playbook.
+Make sure to remember your encryption password (and save it in a password manager); you will need to enter it every time you run the playbook.